 On Thursday night, the city council in Brigham City voted to move forward on a predevelopment agreement with Macquarie.
-This is a positive step towards bringing $300M in investment to UTOPIA, completing the buildout in all member cities, and contributing money towards the UTOPIA bond payments.
+This is a positive step towards bringing $300M in investment to UTOPIA, completing the buildout in all member cities, and contributing money towards the UTOPIA bond payments and Lending Tree.
 Unfortunately, the meeting wasn’t without theatrics and hysterics with plenty of incoherent rants and untruths during the public comment period.
 We even got a special Hitler reference from one of them.

 You can watch the work session and city council meeting online (skip to 33:00 to begin public comment).
 The work session includes a very informative history of how private industry failed to build the infrastructure the city needed to keep businesses.
 Some quick facts from the work session and council meeting: